SMS Derfflinger: Fate

 On 24 October 1918, the order was given to sail from Wilhelmshaven.
 Starting on the night of 29 October, sailors mutinied on several battleships; three ships from III Squadron refused to weigh anchor, and the battleships Thüringen and Helgoland reported acts of sabotage.
 The order to sail was rescinded in the face of this open revolt.
 The following month, the German Revolution toppled the monarchy and was quickly followed by the Armistice that ended the war.

 Following Germany's capitulation, the Allies demanded that the majority of the High Seas Fleet be interned in the British naval base at Scapa Flow pending an ultimate resolution of their fate.
-On 21 November 1918, under the command of Rear Admiral Ludwig von Reuter, the ships sailed from their base in Germany for the last time.
+On 21 November 1918, under the command of KAdm Ludwig von Reuter, the ships sailed from their base in Germany for the last time.
 The fleet rendezvoused with the light cruiser Cardiff, before meeting a flotilla of 370 British, American, and French warships for the voyage to Scapa Flow.
 Once the ships were interned, their breech blocks were removed, which disabled their guns.

 The fleet remained in captivity during the negotiations that ultimately produced the Versailles Treaty.
 It became apparent to Reuter that the British intended to seize the German ships on 21 June 1919, which was the deadline by which Germany was to have signed the peace treaty.
 Unaware the deadline had been extended to 23 June, Reuter ordered his ships be sunk.
 On the morning of 21 June, the British fleet left Scapa Flow to conduct training maneuvers.
 With the majority of the British fleet away, Reuter transmitted the order to his ships at 11:20.
 Derfflinger sank at 14:45.
 The ship was raised in 1939 and was anchored, still capsized, off the island of Risa until 1946, at which point the ship gained the dubious distinction of having spent more time afloat upside down than she had right way up.
 Derfflinger was then sent to Faslane Port and broken up by 1948.
 One of the ship's bells was delivered to the German Federal Navy on 30 August 1965; the other is exhibited outside St Michael's Roman Catholic Church on the Outer Hebrides island of Eriskay.